charing999/sim2sima/README.md

 hardware integration and flight stack.
 I handed off the model and inference code; they wired it into the actual drone.

+## Deployment context

+The tactical decision code here ended up in a ROS-based drone for Drone Show Korea 2026.
+I handled the AI side — decision loop, DPO pipeline, and terrain analysis.
+A separate engineer did the ROS integration and flight stack.
+I handed off a Python package; they wired it in.

 ## Why this exists

 I first tried using a single Gemma 12B for everything — situational awareness